From Jesse J to Einstein – ROI in professional service firm marketing and business developmentPosted on: October 24, 2013

 - Client satisfaction and loyalty

-- Number of services used by clients
+- Number of services used by clients (cross-selling studies show that clients using more services are more profitable)

 - Infographic measurement throughout the entire acquisition and development pipelines